DigestYourFinances

 All right, it’s all fine and dandy, but what if you don’t make enough after-tax income to have this budget work for you?
 There are a couple of things you can do.

 Firstly, take a second and look at just how much you are spending on your wants.
 Typically, there are things we refuse to give up.
-Things like eating out, going to the bar every weekend, just to name a few, are things that we can cut out.
+Things like eating out, going to the bar every weekend, or a stack of subscriptions we forgot we had — these are things that we can cut out.
 It’s just a matter of priority.
-If you really want to change your financial picture, and better control your finances, then it’s time to take a look at your spending.
+If you really want to change your financial picture and better control your finances, then it’s time to take a hard look at your spending.
+Even trimming a few wants can be enough to get the rest of the rule to fit.

 A second thing that you can do is work on increasing your income.
 Income is not a fixed thing.
 There are things you can do to increase it.
 You could do side hustles, invest in things that earn passive income, change jobs, or even increase your current income at work.
 Don’t think to yourself that you are stuck earning what you earn now.
-I promise, there are ways you can increase it, and It’s not that hard.
+I promise, there are ways you can increase it, and it’s not that hard once you start looking.